learning-zone/css-basics/README.md

 ## Q. ***How do you handle browser differences in your user base?***

-The `@supports` query in CSS can be very useful to scan if the user’s current browser has a certain feature.
-The `@supports` CSS at-rule lets you specify declarations that depend on a browser's support for one or more specific CSS features.
+The `@supports` query in CSS can be very useful to scan if the user\'s current browser has a certain feature.
+The `@supports` CSS at-rule lets you specify declarations that depend on a browser\'s support for one or more specific CSS features.
 This is called a feature query.
 The rule may be placed at the top level of your code or nested inside any other conditional group at-rule.

 ```css
 @supports (display: grid) {
   div {